FLUX-SE/all_docs/en_US/spat_revolution_doc/8_Artificial_Reverberation_8_Artificial_Reverberation.md

 # Artificial Reverberation

-Each _Virtual Room_ in Spat can have its own artificial reverberation.
+Each _Virtual Room_ in SPAT can have its own artificial reverberation.
 Reverberation is a very important element in the psycho-acoustic perception of localised sources and immersive sound fields.
-The reverb processor in Spat is a multichannel algorithmic 3D reverb based on feedback delay networks.
+The reverb processor in SPAT is a multichannel algorithmic 3D reverb based on feedback delay networks.
-The Spat reverberation engine is designed to synthesise the experience of the virtual sources and the listener all being placed within the same virtual acoustic space.
+The SPAT reverberation engine is designed to syntheszse the experience of the virtual sources and the listener all being placed within the same virtual acoustic space.
 Virtual spaces can be tuned, scaled and stored.
-Open the _Artificial Reverberation_ graphical editor by clicking on the ( **R** ) index at the bottom of the list of Sources in the left side panel of the Room, or entering a room directly from a tab in the top _global bar_.
+Open the _Artificial Reverberation_ graphical editor by clicking on the ( **R** ) index at the bottom of the list of Sources on the left side panel of the Room, or entering a room directly from a tab in the top _global bar_.

 ![](include/SpatRevolution_UserGuide_-142.jpg)

-Internally, the Spat Revolution reverb engine models many technical acoustic parameters, but the user interface has been simplified a great deal, to make artificial reverb design more straightforward and functional.
+Internally, the SPAT Revolution reverb engine models many technical acoustic parameters, but the user interface has been simplified a great deal, to make artificial reverb design more straightforward and functional.

 > **Some Spat Reverb parameters control how the acoustics are _perceived_**

 Alongside conventional tuning parameters which you might be familiar with, you will also find perceptual parameters, such as _heaviness_, _liveness_ and _presence_.

 These _Perceptual Reverb_ parameters have been derived from the same IRCAM research experiments which were used to define the [_Perceptual Factors_](6_Spat_Environment_6_6_Source_6_6_Source?id=perceptual-factors.md) of sources such as _warmth, envelopment_ and _brilliance_.
 These can be found among the parameters for each virtual source.

-The Spat reverb designer can be used for a lot more than only simulating a "normal" acoustic space.
+The SPAT reverb designer can be used for a lot more than only simulating a "normal" acoustic space.
 For example, you could try to design a totally unreal space with continuously modulating acoustic properties or a space with infinite reverberation.

 > _Try switching the Infinite option for an immediately impressive immersive effect_